-In ancient times our ancestors used their innate metaphysical power as spiritual beings to shape, transform and control their physical life experience.
 The ancients lived in much greater harmony with their Higher Self.
 They understood the innate cycles of life and they trusted in the flow of Spirit.
 They lived and breathed in synchronicity with the heartbeat of the planet and the pulse of their spiritual heritage.

 Sure, they knew hardship and the challenges of earthly survival, but they also knew the joy of love, laughter and connection to the Divine Source.
 As spiritual beings having a physical life experience, they recognized their innate metaphysical power and they put it to good use.

 Often the unconscious creator would turn to self-pity, blame or rage, believing that their partner, family, friends, teachers, peers, co-workers, society, the environment, nature, or God is somehow responsible and accountable for their personal misfortune and misery.
 Unconscious creators are often slaves to their own lack consciousness and they tend to make sweeping statements based on false beliefs they cling to, regarding their own worth or the lack of justice in the world.

 I must accept my fate.

 I must be cursed.

 God is punishing me.